-The frame size and image quality from the new Sony FX9 camera goes way beyond the limits of conventional Super 35mm sensors.
+The Sony FX9 is a full-frame 6K sensor camera.
+Frame size and image quality from the FX9 goes way beyond the limits of conventional Super 35mm sensors.
 Just like Sony's flagship Venice camera, the FX9 has a large-format full-frame 17:9 sensor, which is over twice the frame size of Super 35mm, it's virtually the same size as the famous VistaVision widescreen film format.
-When shooting with large format image sensors, the wide end is something really special.
-For example, a 15mm lens on a full frame camera has the same angle of view as a 10mm on Super35 camera but without distortion.
+When shooting with large format image sensors the wide end is something really special.
+For example, a 15mm lens on a full frame camera has the same angle of view as a 10mm on Super35 camera but without the distortion.

 True 4K recording